 Consider characters, the role of the brand, and how your brand could transform customers’ lives.
 How can you create rising tension, and a dénouement that fits the brand?
 Also involve disparate people in the creative process and allow time to nurture the ideas.
 Figure 3 shows a start-point brand storytelling concept.

 3. Express the story idea through multiple media.

-While great stories and great brands touch people in different ways, they express a consistent message.
-Consider how the story could unfold or be presented through different media.
-Involve media experts in early brand storytelling.
-Choose media to enhance the message and enable sharing.
+While great stories and great brands touch people in different ways, they also express a consistent message.
+So consider how the story unfolds or presents through different media.
+Also involve media experts in early brand storytelling, and choose media to enhance the message and enable sharing.

 (1) According to https://www.internetlivestats.com there are now over 1.1 billion websites including a burgeoning range of social media including Facebook, You Tube, Twitter, Instagram, Pinterest, LinkedIn, Snapchat and many more.

 (2) Booker, Christopher The Seven Basic Plots: Why We Tell Stories.